VIDA-NYU/auctus/datamart_query/README.rst

 Questions
 =========

 * How to provide data?
 D3M Dataset, D3M DataFrame, ...?
+* Should we also send the D3M Problem definition?
+Has very useful bits
 * Should we specify this "materialize" bit?
 * D3M doesn't use schema.org types and roles, just "integer", "attribute", ...
 * Is multipart upload too insane?
 (HTTP API can be specified later)